bosborne/pyTMHMM/README.md

     AASVILVRNKLSHVVDALSLAQATMSKVYQNLAWAIAYNVISIPIAAGVLLPQYDFAMTPSLSGGLMALSSIFVVSNSL
     LLQLHKSETSKNSL

-We can then run `tmhmm.py` on this file using the following command:
+We can then run `pyTMHMM` on this file using the following command:

     $ tmhmm -f test.fa